Ownership Rules

 The compile error tells us that we can't borrow s as mutable because it is also borrowed as immutable.
 If we borrow it as mutable, the value will change and the compiler can not guarantee that the immutable reference hasn't changed.

 You are given a function calculate_and_modify that violates Rust's ownership rules.
-Your task is to identify and fix the ownership rule violations in this function.
+Your task is to fix this function by moving exactly one line of code to a different position.

 Hints